NewsLocal NewsWestern Montana News

 and last updated

-On Thursday, jury deliberations came back with no verdict in the case against Missoula man Miles Otis Miller — who's accused of killing his mother in 2023.
-Prosecutors argued he deliberately killed his mother and tampered with evidence while his defense attorneys argued that evidence at the crime scene was mishandled and cherry picked by the prosecution.
+Jury deliberations came back with no verdict on Thursday in the case against Missoula man Miles Otis Miller, who's accused of killing his mother in 2023.
+Prosecutors argued he deliberately killed his mother and tampered with evidence, while his defense attorneys argued that evidence at the crime scene was mishandled and cherry-picked by the prosecution.
 Jury deliberations will resume later today.
 (Read the full story)

-Missoula's new Palliative Care Clinic opened along Palmer Street on Wednesday, looking forward to providing patients with life-limiting illnesses a private outpatient space for serious conversations about treatment goals.
-The clinic also plans on continuing home visits for surrounding communities.
+Missoula's new Palliative Care Clinic, which has opened along Palmer Street, is looking forward to providing patients with life-limiting illnesses a private outpatient space for serious conversations about treatment goals.
+The clinic also plans on continuing home visits for the surrounding communities.
 (Read the full story)